MC-01/GhostMode-Systems/README.md

 ## 📝 License

 This project is open-source and released under the **MIT License**.
-It was developed strictly for demonstration, evaluation, and
+It was developed strictly for demonstration, evaluation, and educational purposes as part of the **IBM TechXchange 2026 Pre-conference Dev Day Hackathon**.